SkinsRestorer/SkinSystem/README.md

 ```
 Configuration option:
 * Turn on database by change `false` to `true` on Enabled section.
-* An database section, You can input a name anything you want.
+* An Database section, You can input a name anything you want.
 * **IMPORTANT** Don't forget to input your `Host`, `Port`, `Username`, `Password` into it.
 If you don't have an database password, You should fill `''` into `Password` section like me.

 3. After input the SkinSystem into your web-root directory let's check `lib/config.php`.
 You will see like this down below.